Erico Verissimo

-Érico Lopes Verissimo (December 17, 1905 – November 28, 1975) was an important Brazilian writer, born in the State of Rio Grande do Sul.
+Érico Lopes Veríssimo (December 17, 1905 – November 28, 1975) was an important Brazilian writer, born in the State of Rio Grande do Sul.

 Biography

-Érico Verissimo was the son of Sebastião Verissimo da Fonseca and Abegahy Lopes Verissimo.
+Érico Veríssimo was the son of Sebastião Veríssimo da Fonseca and Abegahy Lopes Veríssimo.
 His father, heir of a rich family in Cruz Alta, met financial ruin during his son's youth and, as a result, Erico didn't complete secondary school because of the need to work.

-Verissimo settled in Cruz Alta as the owner of a drugstore, but was unsuccessful.
+Veríssimo settled in Cruz Alta as the owner of a drugstore, but was unsuccessful.
 He then moved to Porto Alegre in 1930, willing to live solely by selling his writing.
 There he began to live around writers of renown, such as Mário Quintana, Augusto Meyer, Guilhermino César and others.
 In the following year, he was hired to occupy the position of secretary of edition of the Revista do Globo, of which he would become editor in 1933.
 He then undertook the whole editorial project at Editora Globo, propelling its nationwide fame.

 He published his first work, Fantoches ("Puppets"), in 1932, with a sequence of short stories, mostly in the form of short plays.
 The following year, he saw his first great success with the romance Clarissa.

-Verissimo married in 1931 to Mafalda Volpe and had two children, Luis Fernando Verissimo, also a writer, and Clarissa.
+Veríssimo married in 1931 to Mafalda Volpe and had two children, Luis Fernando Verissimo, also a writer, and Clarissa.

+In 1938 Veríssimo published Olhai os Lírios do Campo (Behold the Lilies of the Field) and had great success in Brazil; the novel was translated into German, French, Italian, Japanese, Indochinese, and adapted into a film by Ernesto Arancibia in Argentina in 1947 and into a soap opera by TV Globo in Brazil in 1980.